 The print issue of JAMA is published on the first 4 Tuesdays of each month.
 The embargo for the contents of JAMA lifts on Tuesdays at 11 a.m.
 Eastern time.
 Many articles are also published “Online First,” ahead of print, on varying days of the week, and the embargo on those articles lifts at the time of publication.
 Typically, embargoed JAMA content for scheduled issues is posted on media.jamanetwork.com on the preceding Thursday.
 For example, an article appearing in the Tuesday, January 20 issue would be available on media.jamanetwork.com beginning Thursday, January 15, and would be under embargo until Tuesday, January 20, at 11 a.m.
 Eastern time.
 Articles scheduled for “Online First” release are often available in advance and JAMA will specify embargo dates and times.

 The JAMA Network specialty journals publish most major articles “Online First” on a weekly basis.
 Typical publication and embargo schedules for the JAMA Network specialty journals are as follows:

 Embargoed content available on Thursdays.

 Embargoed content available on Mondays.

 Embargoed content available on Tuesdays.

-JAMA will grant credentials to its embargoed content to:
+The JAMA Network will grant credentials to its embargoed content to:

 • Reporters, writers, editors, and producers with staff credentials from newspapers, magazines, online news services, wire services, radio or television networks and stations

-• Freelance writers (including bloggers) and editors who regularly cover health-related topics (Note: Freelancers will be required to provide examples of recent work)
+• Independent journalists (including bloggers) and editors who regularly cover health-related topics (Note: Individuals will be required to provide examples of recent work)